CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/04-adding-consul-configuration.md

 ## Inspecting the Server Log
 Leaking Consul configuration to the console is a security violation, but it is convenient for testing this example.
-Recall that we specified some Consul key value pairs in `manifest.xml`, and retrieved and printed them in `main.go`.
+Recall that we specified some Consul key value pairs in `manifest.yml`, and retrieved and printed them in `main.go`.
 To prove that it worked we will use Kibana.

 Click on "System Logs" in the left-hand navigation panel of the Cisco MSX Portal.